cosmicds/cds-api/README.md

 ## Deployment

 On a push to the main branch, this API is automatically built and deployed on an AWS EC2 instance managed via Elastic Beanstalk.
-Currently, the URL for that instance is http://cosmicdsapi-env.eba-tcbxbxhk.us-east-1.elasticbeanstalk.com/.
-Note that this URL doesn't yet support HTTPS.
+The API is reachable at https://api.cosmicds.cfa.harvard.edu/.